-be responsible for all fees and/or levies imposed by the school and/or Governing Body of the school or any trust created solely for the provision of education and extramural activities to the children of the school.
+be responsible for all fees and/or levies imposed by the school and/or Governing Body of the school for the provision of education and extramural activities to the children of the school.

-regularly attend meetings that the school and/or Governing Body or Trust arranges.
+regularly attend meetings that the school and/or Governing Body arranges.

-3. Through their continued support parents and legal guardians can strengthen the adherence to the code of conduct.
+3. Through their continued support parents and legal guardians can strengthen their adherence to the code of conduct.